 A number of studies have found that lutein and zeaxanthin either help prevent AMD or may slow progression of the disease:

-- In a research article published in Archives of Biochemistry and Biophysics in August 2010, the study authors conclude that lutein, zeaxanthin and meso-zeaxanthin filter short-wavelength light and prevent or reduce the generation of free radicals in the retinal pigment epithelium and choroid.
-They also suggest that a mixture of these carotenoids are more effective than any one of the individual xanthophylls at the same total concentration.
+In research published in Archives of Biochemistry and Biophysics, the study authors conclude that lutein, zeaxanthin and meso-zeaxanthin filter short-wavelength light and prevent or reduce the generation of free radicals in the retinal pigment epithelium and choroid.
+They also suggest that a mixture of these carotenoids is more effective than any one of the individual carotenoids at the same total concentration.

 The best natural food sources of lutein and zeaxanthin are green leafy vegetables and other green or yellow vegetables.
 Among these, cooked kale and cooked spinach top the list, according to the U.S. Department of Agriculture (USDA).

 Non-vegetarian sources of lutein and zeaxanthin include egg yolks.
 But if you have high cholesterol, you're much better off getting most of these yellow nutrients from fruits and vegetables.

 Lutein And Zeaxanthin Supplements